Vivioli87/memory-game/testing_readme.md

 For all my media queries, I used the following page for help on [standard device sizes](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/)

 The website was tested on the following devices:
-- desktop computer
+- Windows laptop
 - Samsung Galaxy A70

 The site has been tested on friend's devices also.
 These include:
 - MacBook pro
 - Samsung S8 / S21
 - iPhone 7 / 11 / 12 / XR
-- Google3
+- Google3 phone
 - Samsung tablet.

 I have tested other devices using the chrome developer tools including: